microsoft/promptpex/README.md

 - PromptPex Tests (PPT) - Test cases generated for PUT with MPP using IS and OR (test)
 - Baseline Tests (BT) - Zero shot test cases generated for PUT with MPP (baseline_test)

+- Test Expansion (TE) - Expanding the test cases from examples and generally telling the LLM to make them more complex (test_expansion)

 - Test Validity (TV) - Checking if PPT and BT meets the constraints in IS using MPP (check_violation_with_input_spec)
 - Spec Agreement (SA) - Result generated for PPT and BT on PUTI + OR with MPP (evaluate_test_coverage)